changjiashuai/SwiftUI-MVVM-Concept/README.md

 SwiftUI Development Architecture

 **Concept based on protocols.** It is not "pure" MVVM for SwiftUI as you might find on the web.
-It is not about how to create List and Chart views. **It's about one of possibility how to organize View and Data layers within SwiftUI App.**
+It is not about how to create Lists and Charts and view design. **It's about one of possibility how to organize View and Data layers within SwiftUI App.**

 **Data package** is comprised of set of classes, structs and protocols for organizing **a data layer** for apps.